wistia/wistia-open-docs/_posts/embed-troubleshooting.md

 Check to make sure the embed code on your website looks exactly like the embed code you generated in Wistia.
 If it's different, try re-embedding it to see if that helps!
 Certain website building tools (like a CMS) can often make changes to embedded code that will cause it to malfunction.
 Your embed code will need to be intact in order to work properly.

+Still having trouble getting that video to play on a mobile device?
+[Send us a link to the page](http://wistia.com/support/contact) and we'll help you fix it up right.

 ## Video not collecting stats

 This can happen for the same reason as "[Video not displaying on mobile devices](#video_not_displaying_on_mobile_devices)" above.
 Is your video working on mobile?
 If it's looking good there but it's still not collecting stats, [send us a link](http://wistia.com/support/contact) and we'll be happy to help.